jooray/imap-readlater/README.md

 Author: Juraj Bednar, see COPYING for license (simplified BSD license)

 Pull requests welcome, please contribute!

 Bitcoin donations welcome at 1DbZLszSREg9PrUWXuucKGZ7MUcGCLaQjR
+Please donate if this saves you time.